microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/oop-extensibility-model-overview.md

 * **Low-trust extensions (Coming Soon)** – Since extensions in the new model run in a separate process, they can be isolated from devenv and ran in a low-trust sandbox.
 This environment will provide the extensions with read-only access to the file system and controlled writing access via the model’s APIs.

 ## Technology

 The new extensibility model is primarily built on top remote RPC contracts that are provided as brokered services from Visual Studio.
 The extensions are hosted in an external ServiceHub process that communicates with Visual Studio via RPC and both utilize services provided by Visual Studio and may also provide services to Visual Studio process in certain cases.

 Extensibility packages that are provided as part of the SDK consist of base classes, utility methods and wrapper objects around these RPC contracts with the goal of making the extensibility surface area easier to use, easier to discover, and also to be able to quickly contribute to Visual Studio ecosystem such as creating a new command handler.

-To understand how to work with the new extensibility model, we recommend a thorough understanding of [asynchronous programming with async and await](https://learn.microsoft.com/dotnet/csharp/programming-guide/concepts/async/) and [dependency injection](https://learn.microsoft.com/dotnet/core/extensions/dependency-injection).
-In addition, the UI use Windows Presentation Foundation (WPF), so you might want to review the [WPF documentation](/dotnet/desktop/wpf/).

 ## Next Steps